Welcome to Seattle’s new Waterfront Park!

 The Promenade

-The Promenade will be the common connector of Waterfront Park — providing a linear pathway from Pioneer Square to Pier 62 and improving access to waterfront activities.
+The Promenade is the common connector of Waterfront Park — providing a linear pathway from Pioneer Square to Pier 62 and improving access to waterfront activities.

 The Promenade features: